NURS 4320-001 Leadership and Management: Clinical Application

 In order to pass the course, students must be able to administer medications safely.

 Students are required to take and pass a Math Calculation & Reasoning Assessment prior to being allowed to administer medications in the clinical setting.
 Students must attain a score of 100%.
 If 100% is not achieved, remediation will occur.
 In order to pass the course, students must be able to administer medications safely and must pass the Math Calculation & Reasoning Assessment with 100% score.
-If clinical is not allowed in the hospital setting due to COVID-19, students will not have the opportunity to administer medications.
 However, the student still must receive a 100% on the Math Calculation & Reasoning Assessment.

 Students are formally evaluated at the mid-course point and again at the end-of-course point.